Skip to main content

 Kotlin

-And we also have a method to log the user out.
+A logout method is also available to log the user out.

 await Iaphub.logout();